cf-301/book_app/README.md

 Actual time needed to complete: 10 min
 -----------------------------------
-Number and name of feature:
+Number and name of feature: 3

-Estimate of time needed to complete:
+Estimate of time needed to complete: 45 minutes

-Start time:
+Start time: 10:30

 Finish time: